Canada PR vs Australia PR for Indians: Which is a Better Choice?

 If your occupation isn’t on the list, you may be eligible for the Skilled Nominated visa (subclass 190), which has a list of 427 eligible occupations.
 This visa requires you to be nominated by an Australian state or territory after submitting an expression of interest EOI via SkillSelect.

-In addition to being on the list of skilled occupations, both countries expect you to meet certain eligibility requirements in order to apply for the visa.
+In addition to being on the list of skilled occupations, Canada and Australia both expect you to meet certain eligibility requirements in order to apply for the visa.
 These typically include health and character requirements (such as submitting a medical report and police check) and an English language test, but there are some important differences between the two countries.

 Canada’s Express Entry program has three main requirements: education, language ability, and work experience.
 You’ll need an Educational Credential Assessment from your country to show that you’ve graduated from secondary or post-secondary school, and a language test showing level 7 proficiency in either English or French.